awsdocs/amazon-elasticache-docs/doc_source/memcache/AutoDiscovery.Using.ModifyApp.PHP.md

 The program below demonstrates how to use the ElastiCache Cluster Client to connect to a cluster configuration endpoint and add a data item to the cache\.
 Using Auto Discovery, the program will connect to all of the nodes in the cluster without any further intervention\.

 To use the ElastiCache Cluster Client for PHP, you will first need to install it on your Amazon EC2 instance\.
-For more information, see [Installing the ElastiCache Cluster Client for PHP](Appendix.PHPAutoDiscoverySetup.md)
+For more information, see [Installing the ElastiCache cluster client for PHP](Appendix.PHPAutoDiscoverySetup.md)

 ```
 <?php